My recovery journey

 4. Change thoughts about drinking or drug taking

 Challenge your thoughts.
-For example say:
+For example say to yourself:

 “I can’t have just one drink/one hit and then stop” or “If I give in I’ll have to start all over again.”